Lindsey Pelas Turns Up The Heat In A Black Leather Bathing Suit

 "Wow absolutely stunning," a fourth social media user wrote.

-The model’s fans have grown accustomed to seeing her rock scanty outfits in her online posts.
-She’s often seen sporting sexy bathing suits, tight dresses, skimpy lingerie, and more.
+The model's fans have grown accustomed to seeing her rock scanty outfits in her online posts.
+She often sports sexy bathing suits, tight dresses, skimpy lingerie, and more.

-As previously reported by The Inquisitr, Lindsey recently grabbed the attention of her followers while wearing a nude swimsuit as she soaked up some sunshine in a nude bikini while hitting the beach.
+As reported by The Inquisitr, Lindsey recently grabbed the attention of her followers while she soaked up some sunshine and hit the beach in a nude bikini.
 That post also proved to be popular among her fans.
-To date, it’s pulled in more than 101,000 likes and over 980 comments.
+To date, it's pulled in more than 101,000 likes and over 980 comments.